melodyyhuang/Python-Workshop/Fall 2019/Exercises/part1.md

 Recommended: install the Anaconda Distribution (link: https://docs.anaconda.com/anaconda/).
 Please follow the Installation instructions for Python 3 and run the following examples in the Getting Started section (link: https://docs.anaconda.com/anaconda/user-guide/getting-started/).

 Note: you are free to use Python 2 or 3.
-However, the bootcamp examples will be done in Python 3.
+However, the examples (and solutions) will be done in Python 3.

 ------